diaamant/etcd-watcher/README.md

 # etcd-watcher
 Async Etcd Watcher and Subprocess Manager

 This project is an asynchronous watcher for etcd using the `aetcd` client library.
-It listens for changes in a specific etcd key (`rec-service`), and based on the value (`start` or `stop`), it triggers or stops a subprocess.
+It listens for changes in a specific etcd key (`work-service`), and based on the value (`start` or `stop`), it triggers or stops a subprocess.
 The script also includes a dummy work task to demonstrate concurrent task execution.

 ## Table of Contents